janymuong/senpais_log/senpais-log-frontend/README.md

 > _Tip_: The frontend is designed to work with a [Flask-based Backend](../backend/flaskr/__init__.py) so it does not load successfully if the backend is not working or not connected.
 You can **stand up the backend first**, and you can test with [```curl```](https://curl.se/) to ascertain the `API` functionality is  working correctly.

 1. **Installing Node and NPM**:
-This project depends on Nodejs and Node Package Manager (NPM) [`https://nodejs.com/en/download`](https://nodejs.org/en/download/) to manage software dependencies.
+This project depends on Nodejs and Node Package Manager (NPM) [`https://nodejs.com/en/download`](https://nodejs.org/en/download/) to manage React and related dependencies.

 2. **Installing project dependencies**:
-NPM Relies on the `package.json` file located in the [`senpais-log-frontend`](./) directory of this repository.
+NPM Relies on the `package.json` file located in the senpais-log-frontend directory of this repository.

 ```bash
 $ npm install